Hattian Bala District: Administrative divisions

 The district council of Hattian Bala has 12 union councils (consisting of eight UCs from Constituency No. 5 and four UCs from Constituency No. 6), one municipal committee at Hattian, and one town committee at Chikar.
-The rural development department has three centers: Hattian, Leepa, and Chikar.
-The Assistant Director of LG&RDD Hattian is the administrative officer for rural development, with two project managers at each center.
+The Rural Development Department (RDD) has three centers: Hattian, Leepa, and Chikar.
+The assistant director of Local Government & RDD Hattian is the administrative officer for rural development, with two project managers at each center.

+Infrastructure

+Hattian Bala District faces chronic infrastructure challenges, with narrow, poorly maintained roads and limited emergency services posing serious risks to residents.
+Despite repeated demands, successive governments have neglected meaningful development in the region.

+This ongoing neglect was evident in July 2025 when a school van accident near Tambryal Mor injured several students, highlighting the dangerous condition of local roads and lack of safety measures.

 Education

 According to the Alif Ailaan Pakistan District Education Rankings 2015, the Hattian Bala District is ranked 28 out of 148 districts in terms of education.
 For facilities and infrastructure, the district is ranked 112 out of 148.

 The district has few colleges, so many people in the district attend the Allama Iqbal Open University or the AJK University at its main Muzaffarabad campus, at its Neelum campus, or at the recently inaugurated Hattian Bala campus, which has faculties for the teaching of the English Language, computer science, and business administration.
 Two areas in the district are renowned for education, having high literacy rates: Leepa Valley and the village of Pahal, located near the LOC.
 The district also has some private institutions, such as the READ Foundation Science College Hattian Bala, the READ Foundation Science College Chenari, and the Smart School Hattian Bala.